 Every business should ensure that they set relevant KPIs before engaging in any KOL marketing campaign.
 Total reach, sales conversion, and click-through rate are common examples of KPI for measuring the performance of KOL marketing.
 Choosing the right KOL to reach your target audience can help you to achieve these KPIs and deliver significant ROI for your business.

 Overall, 89% of businesses say their ROI from KOL marketing is comparable to or even better than other marketing channels according to Mediakix.

-Like on Instagram, KOLs can add location labels on their posts.
-KOLs may document offline events, do reviews and show off exclusive in-store products on a range of different platforms to further improve their reach.
+KOLs are also often well-versed in techniques to drive additional reach, views, and engagement on their content.
+For example, like on Instagram, KOLs can add location labels on their posts.
+KOLs may do this to document offline events, conduct reviews and show off exclusive in-store products on a range of different platforms to further improve their reach locally.

 #5 KOL Marketing Can Be More Affordable Than a Celebrity Endorsement

 The collaboration fee with KOLs varies across a wide range.
 Oftentimes, the more followers a KOLs has, the more expensive it will be to collaborate with them.
 Of course, the size of a fan base is not the only indicator for pricing, also past engagement rate, click rate, and conversion rate are all important KPIs that factor into a KOL’s price.
 How much a KOL likes a brand or its products can also have a significant impact on the price of working with a KOL.